-Logs and images are generated from sensors (with high volume, velocity, and variety) and analyzed in real time for component failures.
+Logs and images are generated from sensors (with high volume, velocity, and variety) and analyzed in real-time for component failures.
 Later, business analysts review the data to explore opportunities for process improvements, and by data scientists to build better machine learning models.
 Those models are published into the manufacturing line to improve production efficiency, and finished logs and images are archived.

-Requirements of a data platform
+Requirements of a File Data Platform

-In order to innovate, organizations depend on unstructured data platforms.
-These persistent data platforms power applications and micro services for builders and developers.
-They provide fast and reliable access to builders and creators, who transform data into outcomes and discovery.
+In order to innovate, organizations depend on unstructured file data platforms.
+These platforms provide persistent storage for the data that powers innovation.
+They provide easy, fast, and reliable access to the creators and compute farms that transform data into discovery.
 Innovators require that their unstructured data platforms: